Tag Archives: Abigail Fillmore

 First Ladies of Indisposition

-Between 1849 and 1857, the three First Ladies of the United States were, in their individual ways, indisposed in the true meaning of the word: they did not have the disposition to perform the highly visible social duties that were … Continue reading
+The three First Ladies of the United States between 1849-1857 were, in their individual ways, indisposed in the true meaning of the word.
+None had the disposition for the highly visible social duties that were inherent and necessary to fulfilling … Continue reading

 Posted in A POTUS-FLOTUS Blog, Franklin Pierce, Millard Fillmore, Zachary Taylor | Tagged , , , , , , , , , , , , , , , , , , , | 1 Comment